A Final Walkthrough Checklist to Keep You Focused Before You Buy That House

 For your safety, you’ll also want to make sure that all the switchplate and outlet covers are intact and in good shape.
 If you have ceiling fans, you will want to turn those on as well to make sure they will keep you cool.

 Don’t stop with the electrical system!
-Buyers should conduct checks of all the building’s systems: examine your HVAC system units as well as testing the thermostat, inspecting your electrical power board, evaluating any security systems that might be in place, taking a look at your sump pump, and giving your hot water tank a thorough survey — take note of its age and any potential damage (such as unusual noises or rust).
+Buyers should conduct checks of all the building’s systems: examine your HVAC system units, test the thermostat, inspect the electrical power board, and evaluate any security systems that might be in place.
+You should also take a look at your sump pump, and give your hot water tank a thorough survey — take note of its age and any potential damage (such as unusual noises or rust).

 Slaughter notes you might want to have your A/C unit serviced and the condensate line blown out.
 Depending on the climate where you live, dust can build up on the unit’s coils, causing issues later on.

-The seller should have left your house in a state of “broom-clean,” a real estate term which basically means “reasonably clean,” and includes removing all items and debris.
+The seller should have left your house in a state of “broom-clean,” a real estate term that basically means “reasonably clean,” and includes removing all items and debris.

 Cooking up trouble in the kitchen